sofakid/Skoarcery/README.md

 Skoar and Skoarcery
 ===================

+"You realize everyone is going to think you are insane?" - miggles

 Skoar is a musical notation language.

 Skoarcery is the compiler compiler that compiles skoar lexers and parsers for SuperCollider and Python.